-- Access to sales expertise: Outsourcing outbound SDRs means instantly gaining expertise in business development.
-Lead generation providers hire outbound SDRs specializing in business development and typically have many years of experience.
+- Access to sales expertise: Outsourcing BDRs and SDRs means instantly gaining expertise in sales and business development.
+Lead generation providers hire BDRs and SDRs specializing in sales and business development and typically have many years of experience.
 Outsourced lead generation experts apply their knowledge to your business from day one of the partnership.

-- Provides flexibility: Changing an internal outbound SDR program is costly and can take up a lot of time internally.
+- Provides flexibility: Changing an internal BDR and SDR program is costly and can take up a lot of time internally.
 Outsourcing provides flexibility to make changes without affecting your budget or daily operations.

-Our outbound SDRs set business appointments with prospects that meet our clients’ unique, predetermined criteria.
+Our SDRs set sales appointments with prospects that meet our clients’ unique, predetermined criteria.
 For example, some clients only want to work with particular industries.
 On the other hand, some clients only want to work with buildings with specific square footage to ensure a significant business opportunity.

-For the Abstrakt sales pipeline, we have internal inbound SDRs who manage both inbound and outbound responsibilities.
+For the Abstrakt sales pipeline, we separate BDR and SDR tasks into their specialized roles.
 They create a sustainable sales pipeline and close business opportunities.
 They take additional sales measures such as Live Transfers and Zoom Connects to ensure that an opportunity doesn’t fall through the cracks.
 These sales meeting tactics are beneficial because they directly connect a prospect with a certified sales representative.

 Ready to take your business growth to the next level?
 Contact us today to learn how our SDRs can help you generate new business opportunities!